 Do I have to decide on what kind of placement I would like to do before I leave Canada?

 No. Many students do not have a set idea of what kind of placement and in which geographic region of Ghana they would like to end up in, and instead work this out over time.
 During the first semester, while partaking in classes, students will identify possible placements, and then gradually narrow down their selection to a few that they will arrange to visit in order to determine which one is most suitable to their objectives.
-For a better idea of the sorts of placements available please visit the Trent-in-Ghana webpage.
+For a better idea of the sorts of placements available please visit the Placements page

 Will going on a Year Abroad Program help me to get a job one day?